Lomkit/laravel-access-control-doc/content/index.md

   Laravel

   #description
-  Fully integrates with Laravel to make it even more easy to use.
+  Fully integrates with Laravel to make it even easier to use.
   :::

   :::u-page-feature